macleann/macleann/README.md

 ### <div align="center">Hellooo, My name is Neil MacLean and I'm a full stack web developer who recently finished an apprenticeship at Nashville Software School where I learned the following languages and tools: HTML, CSS, Javascript, React, Python, Django, and SQL.</div>

 In addition to coding, I also co-founded a record label called [Like You Mean It Records](www.likeyoumeanitrecords.com), which is entering its third year.
 Being in school while also running a small business has taught me critical skills in project management across multiple disciplines, which I believe will be invaluable for any job I have moving forward.
 Additionally, I am a self-taught graphic designer proficient in Adobe Photoshop and Illustrator, which has further enriched my understanding of user-centric design in web development.
-My continuous pursuit of development since completing NSS' apprenticeship has led me to become proficient in Typescript, SASS, and MUI.
-Next, I'm setting my sights on other front-end frameworks like Next.js and Angular.
+My continuous pursuit of development since completing NSS' apprenticeship has led me to become proficient in Typescript, SASS, and MUI and become certified by Microsoft in Azure's fundamentals (AZ-900).

 When I'm not working, I like to spend time with my cat and girlfriend, write and record music of my own, play video games, or tend to my plants.

 - 🔭 I’m currently working on a full stack TV playlisting website.
 [Front end link](https://github.com/macleann/enchiridion-client) and [back end link](https://github.com/macleann/enchiridion-server).
 I recently implemented global state management via Redux for the front-end and social OAuth authorization and authentication via Google for both front and back-end.

-- 🌱 Currently pursuing Microsoft Azure Fundamentals (AZ-900) Certification, with an expected completion in late Ocotober 2023.
+- 🌱 Currently learning the Cypress testing framework.

 - ⚡ Fun fact: I once was on a sailboat that capsized.
 Needless to say, that was the last time I went on a sailboat.